 Health Insurance Portability and Accountability Act (HIPAA) is government legislation that provides data privacy and security provisions for safeguarding medical information.
 HIPAA compliance guidelines are in place to help healthcare organizations protect patient information as they adopt new technologies and begin to move away from paper processes.

-Here are six ways to noticeably heighten your healthcare security to prevent future data breaches.
+Here are six ways to noticeably heighten your healthcare data security to prevent future data breaches.

 Adhere to HIPAA Compliance